Mou3in02/powergym_server_app/README.md

   symfony server:start
 ```

-After import backups you need to excute this commands to merge data to database
+After import backups you need to execute this command to merge data to a database
 ```bash
   php bin/console app:extract-uploaded-files
   php bin/console app:import-sql-script